JonathanDAmours/m6-3-react--redux-continued/__workshop/exercise-4.md

 For this workshop, here are the types of data we'll be dealing with:

-- We need to hit our server to get an API key
+- We need to hit our server to get an API key // `auth`
-- We need to hit Spotify's API to get artist information
+- We need to hit Spotify's API to get artist information // `artists`

 These fall into two broad categories: `auth` and `artists`.
 Here's a depiction of what our state will look like: